Easter and Lent Traditions: Egg Frittata, Easter Bread, and Palm Crosses

 You may have heard the expression “Fat Tuesday” which is the day before Ash Wednesday.
 This is also known as Shrove Tuesday, or Pancake Day.
 “Fat Tuesday” is a day that some indulge in fancy or “fatty” foods since the Lenten season, including abstinence of meat of Fridays for Catholics, and making sacrifices, is about to begin.
 Mardi Gras is French for “Fat Tuesday” and refers to the carnival celebrations that begin on or after the Epiphany before Ash Wednesday.

-Lent continues for approximately 6 weeks.
+Lent continues for approximately six weeks.
 The last week of Lent is called Holy Week.
 It includes the religious holidays of Palm Sunday (the Sunday before Easter Sunday), Holy Thursday, Good Friday and Holy Saturday.
 The day after Holy Saturday is Easter Sunday.

 Palm Sunday and Palm Weaving

 Palm Sunday, also known as Passion Sunday, commemorates the coming of the Messiah into Jerusalem.
-On Palm Sunday, there is normal the blessing of the Palm, or palm leaves.
+On Palm Sunday, there is normally the blessing of the Palm, or palm leaves.
 Several palm leaves are given to each person who attends the church mass.

 Growing up, my mother taught me how to make crosses from the palm given on Palm Sunday.
 I have fond memories of Palm Sunday when our family sat together making crosses and even baskets from palm leaves.
 It was a fun craft for all ages.
-We made crosses from 2 pieces of palm, which typically looked like the image in this photo on the right.
+We made crosses from two pieces of palm, which typically looked like the image in this photo on the right.